Advent, Penance and the Renewal of Charity in Social Media

 Just as a Catholic who takes his faith seriously approaches Lent with an attitude of penance in anticipation of Easter, so too must we remember that Advent should likewise be regarded with a penitential perspective, lest we neglect to prepare our hearts adequately to recognize the Incarnation.
 Many dioceses have programs to help Catholics – both those in the pews and those who have been estranged or alienated from the Church for any variety of reasons – to strengthen their faith through reconciliation with the Lord.

-The year 2018 has difficult for Catholics, and the Church continues to reel from its effects.
+The year 2018 has been difficult for Catholics, and the Church continues to reel from its effects.
 The faith of many – including, in a particular way, the abuse victims themselves – has been shaken.
 Meanwhile, faithful priests, bishops, and members of the laity have been ostracized for attempting to invite much-needed renewal into the Church.
 The Church has confronted any number of dilemmas in its history, yet that is admittedly both a blessing (not the event itself, but the admission of its occurrence) and a curse: a blessing because this indicates that the Church is resilient, and has a method of purifying herself of those attitudes that would seek her destruction, whether from the inside or the outside; and a curse, because of the stark reality that many in the Church have severely wronged others in incomprehensible ways, and their sins must be atoned for.

 Yet, with Advent comes newness, as the Church embarks on a new liturgical year.
 The Gospel is not called the “Good News” for nothing: because Christ’s two-thousand-year-old teachings, far from being “old-fashioned,” are just as vital and valid today as they were in the first century Holy Land.
 Reflecting on this reality should spur us to renewal, interiorly and institutionally.